sourcegraph/about/content/blogposts/2023/sourcegraph-5.0.md

 changelogItems:
 ---

-We all know we're headed towards a future where there are a lot more people coding and even more code generated, much of it written by AI.
+We're headed towards a future with a lot more people and AIs writing a lot more code.
 With today's tools, this will be a mess.
 But with the right tools, this can lead to the most sustained period of human advancement.

 We're building the right tools for the future of code.
 Sourcegraph is a code intelligence platform, which is a combination of 3 things:
 * **The graph of code**, which means all the relevant code plus code navigation, dep graph, ownership, runtime, logging, tracing, deployment, and more.